sonalexle/RegressionApp/README.md

 A project for the course CS-A2120 Programming Studio 2: Project at Aalto University.

-This app will fit linear regression and quadratic regression models to a dataset and visualize those models along with the data points.
-Some simple dianogstics such as coefficient of determination are also included.
+A Scala app that fits linear regression and quadratic regression models to a dataset and visualizes the fit along with the data points.
+Simple metrics such as coefficient of determination are also displayed.
 The app can fit the models to datasets with hundreds of millions of data points in only a few minutes.

 ## Usage: